Denial letters: Thousands could lose La. Medicaid coverage

-Louisiana's health department has notified tens of thousands of Medicaid recipients that they could be booted from the program.
-That's because a newly used computer check found they earn too much money to receive the taxpayer-financed health coverage.
+Louisiana's health department has notified tens of thousands of Medicaid recipients that they could be booted from the program, after a newly used computer check found they earn too much money to receive the taxpayer-financed health coverage.

-Nearly all those threatened with lost coverage are non-elderly adults enrolled through the Medicaid expansion Edwards enacted in 2016.
+Nearly all those threatened with removal from the government health insurance coverage are non-elderly adults enrolled through the Medicaid expansion Edwards enacted in 2016 as allowed under the federal health law, according to the health department.

+Health Secretary Rebekah Gee said the letters stem from a computer upgrade that does more frequent checks to ensure Medicaid enrollees don't make too much money to be in the program.
+The Edwards administration has touted the system as addressing Republican lawmakers' concerns the Medicaid program spent millions on people not eligible for the coverage.

 Sign Up and Save